richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

-#### Evaluate the Random Forest model
+#### Evaluation of the Random Forest predictions

-The test set was used to evaluate the accuracy of the RF classifier in that user's accuracy, prouducer's accuracy, F-1 score were computed from a confusion matrix table.
+The test set was used to evaluate the accuracy of the RF classifier in that user's accuracy, prouducer's accuracy, and F-1 score were computed from a confusion matrix table.
 Additionally, the distribution of class probabilities were produced.